Bobby Schiffer. Biography of Bobby Fisher

 Childhood and youth

 Robert James Fisher (aka Bobby) was born March 9, 1943 in Chicago, Illinois.
-His mother, Regina Fischer, was Swiss Jewish.
-Regarding the father, the opinions of historians differ - he was either the German Jew Hans-Gerhard Fischer, or the Hungarian Jew Paul Nemeny.
-However, biological kinship is not so important, because it was Paul who raised the boy, it was he who helped him financially, constantly supported and even tried to arrange sole custody of him, referring to the fact that Regina suffers from a mental disorder and cannot raise her son.
+His mother Regina Fischer was a Swiss Jew.
+Regarding the father, historians have different opinions - he was either the German Jew Hans-Gerhard Fischer or the Hungarian Jew Paul Nemenyi.
+However, biological kinship is not so important, because it was Paul who raised the boy, it was he who helped him financially, constantly supported him, and even tried to get sole custody of him, citing the fact that Regina suffers from a mental disorder and cannot raise her son.

 Bobby Fischer was the first American to become world chess champion.
-He was distinguished by unusual features inherent in a brilliant personality.
-Fischer grew up in Brooklyn, learned to play chess at the age of 6 and quickly became a master at it.
-In August 1958, at the age of 15, he became an International Grandmaster.
-At the same time, he left school to devote himself to chess.
-Because of this, he terribly quarreled with his mother, who, tired of constant arguments, left, leaving Bobby's Brooklyn apartment.
+He stood out for the unusual features inherent in a genius personality.
+Fischer grew up in Brooklyn, learned to play chess at the age of 6 and quickly became a master of the game.
+In August 1958, at the age of 15, he became an international grandmaster.
+At the same time, he dropped out of school to devote himself entirely to chess.
+Because of this, he terribly quarreled with his mother, who, tired of the constant arguments, left, leaving Bobby in a Brooklyn apartment.

 Career

 Young Bobby was bright, passionate and unapologetic.
-In his youth, he often made mistakes, but with enviable persistence he did not admit them, considering himself a 100% genius.
-Over time, his chess skills reached a new level, his opponents sincerely feared this "cold-blooded killer", as he was called.
+In his youth, he often made mistakes, but with enviable tenacity he did not admit them, considering himself a one hundred percent genius.
+Over time, his chess skills reached a new level; his opponents were sincerely afraid of this “cold-blooded killer,” as he was called.

-Bobby Fischer is especially famous as an American chess player who won in 1972.
+Bobby Fischer is especially famous as the American chess player who won the title in 1972.
 In 1972, the chess player staged an unforgettable, sensational duel with the Russian champion in Reykjavik, Iceland.
 After winning 21 games, Fischer became the champion.
-But Fisher was a very strange, eccentric figure, a recluse.
-He never defended his crown, turning down a 1975 match with a representative of the International Chess Federation.
-The federation awarded the title, and Fischer did not appear in public for almost 2 decades.
+But Fischer was a very strange, eccentric figure, a recluse.
+He never defended his crown, rejecting a 1975 match with a representative of the International Chess Federation.
+The Federation awarded the title, and Fischer did not appear in public for almost 2 decades.

 CONTINUED BELOW

-In 1992, he again played with in Belgrade, the prize fund of the game was five million dollars.
-By agreeing to the game, Fischer broke the boycott between the United States and Yugoslavia.
+In 1992 he played again in Belgrade, prize fund the game amounted to five million dollars.
+By agreeing to the game, Fischer violated the boycott between the United States and Yugoslavia.
 He won the match, receiving 3.5 million.
-However, Fischer spent the next decade as a recluse, fleeing American power.
+However, Fischer spent the next decade as a recluse, escaping American power.

-On July 4, 2004, Fischer was arrested at the Tokyo airport in an attempt to leave Japan without a passport.
+On July 4, 2004, Fischer was arrested at Tokyo airport while attempting to leave Japan without a passport.
 He was held in Japan until March 2005, when he received Icelandic citizenship and was deported to his new homeland.

 Personal life

-There were many women in Bobby Fischer's life, however, as his biographers assure, he did not love any of them like chess.
-Fischer had a long affair with Petra Stadler, a chess player from Hungary, which ended with Petra, tired of her lover's constant anti-Semitic conversations, leaving Bobby.
+There were many women in Bobby Fischer's life, but, as his biographers assure, he loved none of them as much as he loved chess.
+Fischer had a long affair with Petra Stadler, a chess player from Hungary, which ended with Petra, tired of her lover’s constant anti-Semitic conversations, leaving Bobby.

-After breaking up with Petra, seventeen-year-old Hungarian Zita Raicani appeared in Bobby's life.
-Bobby several times offered Zita to become his wife, but she constantly refused, finding various pretexts.
+After the breakup with Petra, seventeen-year-old Hungarian Zita Rajcsani appeared in Bobby's life.
+Bobby proposed several times to Zita to become his wife, but she constantly refused, finding various excuses.
 As a result, their union broke up.

-In 2000, it became known that Fischer had a romantic relationship with Japanese chess player Miyoko Watai.
-There were rumors that everything was very serious with them, that they found in each other what they had been looking for all their lives.
-But soon the public learned that behind Miyoko's back, Bobby was having an affair with a Filipino Mariling Young, who in 2001 gave birth to a daughter from him.
+In 2000, it became known that Fischer was in a romantic relationship with Japanese chess player Miyoko Watai.
+There were rumors that everything was very serious between them, that they had found in each other what they had been looking for all their lives.
+But the public soon learned that behind Miyoko’s back, Bobby was having an affair with Filipino Mariling Young, who gave birth to a daughter from him in 2001.
 However, Fischer himself was not very worried about this, calmly continuing to enjoy life with Miyoko.

 Miyoko stayed with Bobby until the very end.
-It was she who sought his release from Japan, it was she who saw him off on his last journey, it was she who loved him so sincerely and so purely that she was already happy that she could be close to her beloved.
+It was she who sought his release from Japan, it was she who accompanied him to last path, it was she who loved him so sincerely and so purely that she was happy just from the fact that she could be close to her beloved.

 Death